 4. Stay in touch with what is going on.

-If possible, volunteer even a couple of hours a week in the classroom or on the schoolyard so that you can help out and also stay aware of potential problems at school.
+If it’s possible with your schedule, volunteer even a couple of hours a week in the classroom or on the schoolyard so that you can help out and also stay aware of potential problems at school.
 Try to go into the classroom when you bring your child to school and pay attention to what you see around you.
 Do your best to notice problems when they are small.
 Pay attention to changes in your child’s behavior.

 Encourage children to tell you about what happens at school.
 Many children are tired of school by the time they get home and don’t give much information when asked general questions like, “How was school today?”
 At the same time, most children like to share what’s going on in their lives if they are listened to without being lectured or having to hear negative comments about themselves, their school, their friends, etc.

 To get a child talking about school, try doing some fun activity together and start by asking specific questions that are tied to a child’s interests, such as, “I noticed that there is a lot of construction in the school yard.
 Do you know what they are doing?”
-Practice using what we call Mouth Closed Power, and just listen with positive interest to your child’s answers.
+Then, just listen with positive interest to your child’s answers.
 Be curious rather than judgmental.

 Ask occasionally, “Is there anything you have been wondering or worrying about that you haven’t told me?”
 Listen supportively.
 If children bring up a problem, take a deep breath and thank them for telling you.
 Be a good actor and smile and stay calm even if you are feeling angry or worried inside.
-Find other trustworthy adults, such as your partner, family and friends, to talk to if you need to vent about what is happening to your child at school, but make sure these people understand the importance of not bringing up the problem with your child or telling other people.
+Find other trustworthy adults – such as a partner, family, or friends – to talk to if you need to vent about what is happening to your child at school, but make sure these people understand the importance of not bringing up the problem with your child or telling other people.